 Fire Safety Week: Every October, we observe fire safety month.
 Roanoke City Firefighters come in and give a demonstration on fire safety.
 We get an up close look at the fire truck.

 Grandin Village Holiday Parade: We participate in the Grandin Road Children’s Holiday Parade the Saturday before Thanksgiving.
 Students dress in costumes made at school.
 Families join to walk with their student at this fun parade.

 Thanksgiving Feast: The Tuesday before Thanksgiving we host a potluck event for children and their families.
 Each class is assigned a type of dish to bring.

 Christmas Program: The Christmas program is performed on the last day of school before winter break with a cookie celebration time directly following the program.

-Doughnuts with Dad: Each year, we celebrate our dads with coffee, doughnuts and juice.
+Doughnuts with a Grown-up: Each year, we celebrate our grown-ups with coffee, doughnuts and juice.

 Children’s Ministry Sunday: This special service in the spring celebrates all children at RCPC.
 The youth of the church lead this family-friendly service and our preschool students are invited to sing.
 A celebration reception immediately follows the service.

-Muffins with Mom: Each year, we celebrate our moms with coffee, muffins and juice.
+Muffins in the Morning: Each year, we celebrate our gown-ups with coffee, muffins and juice.